Bactroban Cream (Mupirocin Calcium)

 Frequently Asked Questions

-If you forget an application, apply some Bactroban cream as soon as you remember, then continue as before.
-Do not use a double dose to make up for the missed dose.
+If you miss an application, apply it as soon as you remember but do not double the dose.

 Important Disclaimer